1.0 INTRODUCTION

 Rwanda

 Civil War ended officially in 2003.
-Report on Rwanda achievements indicated
+Reports on Rwanda achievements indicated

-that they have achieved major UPE milestones under twelve years though they had
+that they have achieved major UPE milestones in under twelve years though they had

-story are: 1870 preprimary schools were constructed for three years pre-primary
+- 1870 preprimary schools were constructed for three years of pre-primary

 institutions offered degree courses for pre-primary teachers, including 13

-colleges offering diploma and certificate course in the same field; 9 year free
+colleges offering diploma and certificate courses in the same field;

-rate of students who have never been to school halved to 9 percent from a 18
+- rate of students who have never been to school halved to 9 percent from 18

 population.